sphinx-doc/sphinx/doc/markup/code.rst

    is absolute (starting with ``/``), it is relative to the top source directory.

+   Tabs in the input are expanded if you give a ``tab-width`` option with the desired tab width.

    The directive also supports the ``linenos`` flag option to switch on line numbers, and a ``language`` option to select a language different from the current file's standard language.
 Example with options::